 In addressing the unit-linked issue, the Group also settled with two claims organisations to offer compensation to the unit-linked policyholders represented through those two organisations, where individual unit-linked policies had a cost charge in excess of an agreed maximum and to offer similar compensation for certain hybrid insurance products.

-Furthermore, the Group paid special attention to a specific group of policyholders considered as 'most vulnerable' and 'vulnerable'.
+Starting 2013 the Group paid special attention to a specific group of policyholders considered as 'most vulnerable' and 'vulnerable'.
 The 'most vulnerable' policies are policies for which the fund value is expected to become less than zero in the future.
 The 'vulnerable' policies are those for which the expected fund value increase is less than the sum of the future premiums, accrued with 4% interest.
-The policyholders considered as 'most vulnerable' and 'vulnerable' were informed by the Group and asked to make a conscious decision as to whether to adjust their policy by the end of April 2014.
+In total approximately 37,000 policies were earmarked as 'vulnerable' and 'most vulnerable' as at 1 January 2013.
+These policyholders were informed by the Group and asked to make a conscious decision as to whether to adjust their policy by the end of April 2014.
 However, a number of these policyholders did not respond to the Group's 'mobilising' letters, could not be reached due to missing contact details and/or have not yet explicitly made a decision.
 In the Group's opinion this is due to the fact that the Group has already made a substantial effort over the years to address the relevant issues with clients and to decrease the total number of clients with potential issues with their policies.
-The remainder of these clients is a small percentage (6%) of the total existing portfolio of 370,000 active policies.
+As at 1 July 2015, approximately 5,000 of these clients continue to have to make a conscious decision, which is a relatively small percentage (2%) of the total existing portfolio of 262,345 active premium paying unit-linked policies as at 1 January 2015.
 The Group continues its efforts to encourage these clients to make a decision.

-During the 2013 financial year the scope of the 'most vulnerable' and 'vulnerable' policies was extended to include all unitlinked mortgage policies as included in the existing portfolio.
-Until this extension only the ones for which the fund value was expected to become less than the sum of the future premiums, accrued with 4% interest qualified as 'vulnerable' or 'most vulnerable'.
-The Group will inform this additional selection of policyholders by the end of 2014.
+During the 2013 financial year the scope of the policyholders to be mobilised was extended to include all approximately 124,000 unit-linked mortgage policies as included in the unit-linked portfolio as at 1 January 2013.
+Until this extension only the unit-linked mortgage policies for which the fund value was expected to become less than the sum of the future premiums, accrued with 4% interest, qualified as 'vulnerable' or 'most vulnerable' were to be mobilised.
+As per 1 July 2015, approximately 21,000 clients (representing 17% of the initial approximate 124,000 clients) continue to have to make a conscious decision.
+Subsequently, the Group plans to mobilise pension related unit-linked annuity policyholders.

-Historic costs of the compensation scheme for all unit-linked insurance contracts have been fully recognised by the Group in its audited consolidated annual financial statements in respect of the years ended 31 December 2012 and 31 December 2013, and also in its unaudited condensed consolidated interim financial statements in respect of the six months ended 30 June 2014.
+Historic costs of the compensation scheme for all unit-linked insurance contracts have been fully recognised by the Group in its audited consolidated annual financial statements in respect of the years ended 31 December 2013 and 31 December 2014.
 In each case, provisions were made on the basis of management's best knowledge of current facts, settlements with claims organisations, actions, claims, complaints and events.

-The total recognised cumulative financial impact of the compensation scheme in the Group's profit and loss account until 31 December 2013 is €1,085.7 million.
-The remaining provision in the balance sheet as at 31 December 2013 amounts to €218.3 million.
+The total recognised cumulative financial impact of the compensation scheme in the Group's profit and loss account until 30 June 2015 is epsilon1,123.9 million.
+The remaining provision in the balance sheet as at 30 June 2015 amounts to epsilon179.6 million.
 This provision is included in the Liabilities arising from insurance contracts on behalf of policyholders.